 8. POINT SYSTEM

 A. Strike Points - Only one set of strike points, 100 points for the dog struck first, 75 points second, 50 points third and 25 points fourth.
 All dogs must be loose and competing for strike in order for 100 strike points to be available.
-When dog(s) are re-struck after being scored plus, minus, circle or deleted they may only be re-struck for 25 points, unless all dogs are competing for 100 strike points. *Note: 50 strike points are never available in a two-dog "heads up" cast.
+When dog(s) are re-struck after being scored plus, minus, circle or deleted they may only be re-struck for 25 points, unless all dogs are competing for 100 strike points, or the minus was for a miscall. *Note: 50 strike points are never available in a two-dog "heads up" cast.

 Striking After Dog Declared Treed - Dog(s) cannot receive scoreable strike points if not struck before the first dog is declared treed unless it does not tree on that particular tree.
 However, the dog(s) may receive tree points if it trees on that particular tree within the five (5) minutes.
 Any dog called struck after a dog has been called treed will have its strike points recorded with a line under them indicating that a dog was called treed before the dog was called struck.
 Strike points will be deleted if the dog is handled on the same tree.